NOAA-OWP/t-route/src/python_routing_v02/troute/README.md

 It would make sense to refactor the framework so that routing is a subpackage.
 Then perhaps implement a subpackage which allows plugging in different network types and routing types?
 Some mix of namespace package (for the framework) with plugin like utility.

 https://packaging.python.org/guides/creating-and-discovering-plugins/

+Should probably move build_tests.py under this routing package...